 We didn’t get to see nearly enough of the kitchen in the original film.
 More time was spent in it this time around, and I was able to get all sorts of angles.
 I noticed the main thing that changed from the last movie to this one is the tile backsplash.
 It’s now neutral and beige.
 Remember how it looked before?

-This is the only shot I could get of the back stairs off the kitchen, but I figure it’s better than nothing.
-I’ve always wanted a back staircase like this:
+This is the only (blurry) shot I could get of the back stairs off the kitchen, but I was excited to catch a glimpse of it:

 In this scene, we get a glimpse of what appears to be a wall of windows on the right.
 That’s an interior wall, however.
 It’s actually a wall of glass-fronted cabinets that are lit from inside.
 You may recall we got a glimpse of the green glass inside them in the last film:

 George says his house is the “Leave It to Beaver house that everybody wants.”
-He expects to sell it right away, but they don’t get any interest–not even a nibble.
+Ain’t that the truth.

 Then he walks back by it a few days later and sees this:

-A wrecking ball.
-The new owner plans to build a new house on the lot.
-Luckily, George stops him just in the nick of time and pays him $100,000 more than he sold it for, just to save his old house.
+George stops the wrecking ball and pays to get his house back.
 They move back in and start building an addition for the baby’s room:

 I’m not sure why they were so short on space that they needed an entirely new wing for one little baby (couldn’t they use Annie’s old room?), but let’s just go with it.